Privacy Policy

 We take reasonable steps to protect personal information from misuse, interference, loss, unauthorised access, modification and disclosure.

-Those steps may include secure systems, access controls, password protection, multi-factor authentication, staff training, confidentiality obligations, secure document handling, backups, monitoring and appropriate technology safeguards.
+Those steps may include secure systems, encryption of identity, biometric and financial information both in transit and at rest, access controls, password protection, multi-factor authentication, staff training, confidentiality obligations, secure document handling, backups, logging and monitoring, and appropriate technology safeguards.

 No method of transmission or storage is completely secure.
 You should take care when sending information by email, webform, SMS or other electronic methods.